Proper Handling of Propofol Waste: Disposal in Anesthesia Setting

 Although propofol is a pharmaceutical drug that is most commonly wasted in the OR, many hospitals do not have a secure disposal container as they do for controlled substances.
 The AANA reports that implementing a drug disposal system with an easily accessible pharmaceutical waste container significantly decreased the instance of propofol misuse and improper disposal.

-Our patented drug disposal formula is available in a wide range of convenient containers for safe, easy and affordable drug disposal.
-With Rx Destroyer™, there is no need to add water, just load unused medication into the bottle and gently shake.
+Our patented* drug disposal formula is available in a wide range of convenient containers for safe, easy and affordable drug disposal.
+With Rx Destroyer, there is no need to add water.
+Simply load unused medication into the bottle and gently shake.
 We are dedicated to saving water and saving lives, one prescription at a time.

-Rx Destroyer™ provides safe, easy and affordable drug disposal solutions with our patented, fast-acting formula.
 Our experts provide seamless facility implementation with drug disposal solutions meeting EPA and DEA regulations.
-Contact us to learn more about our easy to use, eco-friendly drug disposal solutions and the proper handling of propofol waste.
+Contact us to learn more about our easy-to-use, eco-friendly drug disposal solutions and the proper handling of Propofol waste.